ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 goal for extracting a feature from this data.

 The ideas above about feature extraction from the EEG data beyond the FT I still intend to make use of.

+#### March 2nd

+I managed to figure out how to do the sort of grid of plots that Dr. Farbin suggested I do in lab.
+They're 20x6.
+Each row is an electrode location.
+Each column is an activity type.
+I set each column to a specific color to help visualize the fact that each column is a different activity type.
+I need to rewrite this code as a function now because it will be easier to do different sets of plots this way.
+I want to do these plots with different sub EEGs and I want to do different comparisons with the same sort of grid.
+For example, a 20x5 grid where every non-seizure type is compared to the seizure data.
+I had done that and also comparisons within activity types to see how much variability there was in the data within each activity type.
+For example, I compared all 5 of the LRDA sub EEGs I had chosen.
+This is helpful for finding potential outliers and also for identifying when a sub EEG is full of extreme data at each time point as I've found for a few sub EEGs already.

+I'll want to get the function written today, and I think I also want to try rescaling the sub EEGs I've chosen to see how that changes things.
+I don't want to mess with the distribution because that's important for identifying the types of brain activity.
+I'll use the MinMaxScaler to avoid that.
+I think rescaling will clear up the issues I've had with a few sub EEGs and also make the plot grid more useful because many of the plots have different scales for their axes.
+This makes it more difficult to interpret.

+Tomorrow I want to mess around with FFT stuff like Dr. Farbin suggested I do.
+I also may try to figure out how to use Matplotlib's plt.specgram function, but from the documentation it reads to me like it plots data after performing the transformation itself and this wouldn't work for my spectrogram data because it's already been transformed.

+Another idea is to split the Spectrograms by location.
+There are 400 columns.
+4 general locations.
+100 columns for each.
+The first 100 columns, for example, are all LL columns (left lateral).
+I'm not sure this is going to be helpful, but the hope is to find a way to compare the data for each location because, just looking at the data for one Spectrogram, the data for the first location looks very different from the data for the last location.

+The other idea with the Spectrogram data is to find a way to identify the frequencies at which there are spikes in the data without having to plot a matrix of data that is 300x400.
+That would be too much and likely wouldn't be especially useful.
+Maybe I could plot a few rows to see how the data changes across the different frequencies, but I wouldn't capture this for every time point in the 10 minute Spectrogram.
+Just identifying where the data spikes for Spectrograms of each activity type would be useful.
+However, I may manage to accomplish this by messing around with FFTs myself.